Pitch Perfect 3: Music

-The official soundtrack was released on December 15, 2017.
+The soundtrack to Pitch Perfect 3 was released on December 15, 2017.
+It consisted of 19 tracks, along with a mashup song "Freedom!
+'90 x Cups", performed by the cast and the finalists of the 13th season of The Voice led the album as a single on November 21.
+A special edition album was released on March 2, 2018, which includes three additional tracks.

+Future

 Possible sequel

 When asked about a sequel to Pitch Perfect 3, director Trish Sie said in December 2017, "Of course that's above my pay grade and I have no idea and am not the one making the decisions but as far as I am concerned, I would see these movies on and on and on until they start sucking.
 I think whether it's these women in the next stage of life or it's a new group of women going through these things, I think there are endless ways to chart the course of the girls' lives and a woman's life."
+In 2024, Rebel Wilson confirmed in a BBC Radio 2 interview that "There is one being developed" and stating "I guess they've got to get the script right first, which is the age-old dilemma," giving further potential for a sequel.

+Spin-off

+On June 27, 2025, Elizabeth Banks and Max Handelman of Brownstone Productions announced that they are set to produce a spin-off series titled Pitch Perfect: K-Pop Idols.
+Joel Kim Booster is set to write the series and Jason Moore will be the executive producer and director of the series.